logos-maker/ikiGUI/README.md

 ```

 ## Roadmap
-- Support for more platforms.
+- Support for embeddedd systems (stand alone hardware).
 - Support usage in more languages.
 - More functions for realtime drawing.
-- Tutorials.
-- More examples.
+- Better documentation.
 - Readymade graphics for easy usage.
 - Tools for faster development and rapid GUI design.
-- Better documentation.

 ## Tutorial on how to prepare graphics for a plug with ikiGUI
-For your plug you probably whant background graphics as your front panel,
+For your plug you whant background graphics that you can think of as your front panel,
 and some assets like knobs and other graphics that can change it's appearance during usage of your audio plug that will be on top of the background graphics.

 Your assets needs to be saved in a image format that supports alpha channel.
 Alpha channel gives the possibility for transparent graphics for shadows and edges.
-So your assets on top of the background will look right.
+That will assure that your assets like knobs and switches on top of the background will look right.

 One good place to find free suitable knobs for your plug is [here.](https://www.g200kg.com/en/webknobman/gallery.php)
 On that page, click on one knob you like and then press 'Easy Rendering'.